marcwittke/Easy-Full-Text-Search/README.md

 # Easy Full Text Search
 Easy Full Text Search is a .NET class library to convert a user-friendly, Google-like search term into a valid Microsoft SQL Server full-text-search query.
-Attempts to gracefully handle all syntax errors.
+The code attempts to gracefully handle all syntax errors.

-# More Information
+# Details
 Microsoft SQL Server provides a powerful full-text search feature.
 However, the syntax is rather cryptic, especially for non-programmers.
 Moreover, there are many conditions that can cause SQL Server to throw up an error if things aren't exactly right.

 Easy Full Text Search converts a user-friendly, Google-like search term to the corresponding full-text search SQL query.
 Its goal is to never throw exceptions on badly formed input.
 It attempts to simply construct a valid query as best it can, regardless of the input.